jstolle/the-dot-files/README.md

 Please don't hesitate to send me questions and/or fixes if something is broken.

-&installer.sh& -- The installer script.
+`installer.sh` &mdash; The installer script.
 The usage is as follows:

     installer.sh [-a|-r|-x]
         -a    Install all packages in the directory (default behavior)